evmcnb/quartz/content/Pearls/Spinal metastases.md

 	- Tendon reflexes tend to be increased below the level of the lesion and absent at the level.

-Urgent MRI - whole MRI spine within 24 hours of presentation
+Urgent MRI - **whole MRI spine** within 24 hours of presentation

 Management:
 - high-dose oral dexamethasone (16mg) + PPI
 - urgent oncological assessment for consideration of radiotherapy or surgery

+If patients are treated within 24 hours, 57% will be able to walk again